JelleZijlstra/typing-spec/spec/annotations.rst

 be evaluated.

-Moreover, the expression should be parseable as a valid type hint, i.e., it is constrained by the rules from the section `Acceptable type hints`_ above.
+Moreover, the expression should be parseable as a valid type hint, i.e., it is constrained by the rules from the section on :ref:`valid-types`.

 It is allowable to use string literals as *part* of a type hint, for example::